Resources

 Learn more about Mercy's CPE program offerings by visiting this page.

-According to Standards, a unit of CPE is at least 100 hours of structured group and individual education.
-Each unit will be accompanied by supervised clinical practice in ministry.
+According to ACPE Standards, a unit of CPE is at least 100 hours of structured group and individual education.
+Each unit includes approximately 300 hours of supervised clinical practice in ministry.
 The combined time should be no less than 400 hours.

 Within any unit of Level I or Level II CPE, you'll be a part of a peer group (minimum of three people but usually more) who learn from case studies, critique and feedback on your practice of ministry.
 Peer groups will also critique each other's verbatims, which are word‐by‐word reviews of a pastoral visit.